ICSOFT 2019 Abstracts

 Authors:

-Mateus A. Coelho, Dylan N. Sugimoto, Gabriel A. Melo, Vitor V. Curtis and Juliana M. Bezerra
+Mateus Menezes Azevedo Coelho, Dylan Nakandakari Sugimoto, Gabriel Adriano Melo, Vitor Venceslau Curtis and Juliana de Melo Bezerra

 Abstract: Circle detection algorithms applied on images are used in different contexts and areas, such as bacteria identification in Medicine and ball identification in a humanoid robot soccer competition.
 Specialization and processing time are critical issues in existing algorithms and implementations so that good detection results to different situations usually impact the execution time.
 Aiming to deal with trade-off of specialization and performance, this paper proposes a parallel algorithm for circle detection using Hough Transform and MapReduce paradigm.
 We also compared its performance relative to its serial implementation and the one provided by the OpenCV library.
 The proposed approach is useful for maintaining an accessible time execution while increasing results’ quality, moreover it is general in terms of usability, which aid the identification of circles for different circumstances and inconstant environment.